LorenzRopa/LR.light/documentation.md

 ### Current Limitations

 - **Not plug-and-play**
-  LR.light requires users to configure IP addresses, flash firmware, and manually map devices.
+  LR.light requires users to configure mDNS hostnames, flash firmware, and manually map devices.
 Some technical literacy is required to set up, maintain, and extend the system.

 - **No per-pixel control (yet)**
   The current Max for Live device sends a single RGBW value per fixture.
 This value is applied uniformly to the entire LED strip.